 If you are starting from scratch, build these three workflows in this order:

-3. Your most painful recurring task.
+- Your most painful recurring task.
 What do you dread re-doing from scratch every week?
 A proposal, a status update, a research brief?
-Document it as a workflow.
-The relief is immediate.
+Document it as a workflow once the pipeline loop is visible.

 A documented AI workflow is more valuable than an automated one.
 Automation is a multiplier - it makes a bad workflow faster and a good workflow hands-free.
 Build the good workflow first.